Azure/microsoft-365-certification-quick-evaluation/README.md

-# Get Quick Assessments Action
+# Get Microsoft 365 Quick Assessments Action

-Get Quick Assessments Action is part of App Compliance Automation Tool(ACAT).
-With Get Quick Assessments Action you can now get quick assessments of Azure Resources by report or by deployment from your Github Workflows.
-Since the get quick assessments action can be added directly after the resource deployment, you can have a immediately result of the compliance status of resources deployed this time.
+Get Microsoft 365 Quick Assessments Action is part of App Compliance Automation Tool(ACAT).
+With get Microsoft 365 quick assessments Action you can now get Microsoft 365 quick assessments of Azure Resources by report or by deployment from your Github Workflows.
+Since the get Microsoft 365 quick assessments action can be added directly after the resource deployment, you can have a immediately result of the compliance status of resources deployed this time.
 Its now even easier to follow safe deployment practices and catch non-compliant issues.

 New to ACAT?
 Its an Azure service that help you to get M365 compliance certificate easily.
 To know more check out: [What is App Compliance Automation Tool(ACAT)](https://learn.microsoft.com/en-us/microsoft-365-app-certification/docs/acat-overview)